drachx/Dimmo/barbarian/index.md

 - Shoulders: The Coming Storm - Wrath of the Berserker cooldown decreased by 15%.
 - Legs: Screaming Fury - Furious Charge now charges to a location, damaging all nearby enemies and knocking them into the air.
 Also increases maximum charges to 2.

-MAX DAMAGE
+MAX DAMAGE with Ground Stomp
 ----------
-This build can use WW (AOE) or Basic attack (BOSS KILLER) as main source of damage.
+Rotation: WW(5stack) - Demo - Wrath - Stomp - WW

-- : Battlemaster’s Helm - Demoralize is replaced with a war cry that increases all damage you and nearby allies inflict.
+- Helm: Battlemaster’s Helm - Demoralize is replaced with a war cry that increases all damage you and nearby allies inflict.
 - Shoulder: The Coming Storm - Wrath of the Berserker cooldown decreased by 15%.
-- Chest:  Tracker’s Rage - All damage you deal increased by 10% after activating Furious Charge.
+- Chest: Five Fresh Claws - Whirlwind now shreds armor, increasing all damage enemies take by 2%, stacking up to 5 times.
-- Legs: Screaming Fury - Furious Charge now charges to a location, damaging all nearby enemies and knocking them into the air.
-Also increases maximum charges to 2.
+- Legs: Shattered Ground - Ground Stomp now produces and earthquake, continually damaging enemies in the area but no longer Stunning them.
 - Mainhand: Eager Maelstrom - Whirlwind radius increased, but Whirlwind movement speed decreased -or- The Maddening - Movement speed increased by 15% while Frenzy is at its maximum stacks (BASIC ATTACK GODS)
 - Offhand: Broken Soul - Wrath of the Berserker now increases Critical Hit Chance instead of Attack Speed.